 At some stage during these years Kosmos released double packs where the base version of Catan was sealed together with an expansion or extension of the game.
 There were a number of these different double packs but I cannot find a definitive list of which ones were made.

 Featuring new artwork for the box, hexes and cards this set is identified as the first version of the Third Edition of Catan.

 To celebrate 15 years of Catan a special presentation boxed set was released.
 While not as fancy and ornate as the 10th anniversary edition, this wooden set was expanded to allow for up to 6 players.

 This next version of the Third Edition included additional graphics for "Play It Smart".
 The "Play it Smart" app is designed to enhance the game and included a special robber that activates features in the downloadable app promoted on the box.
-The link for the app in Google play is here.
+The link to the app in Google play is here.

 Still part of the Third Edition this set is marked as being 2015.
 It features new artwork front and rear, but the contents remain as per the previous version.
 On the outer plastic of many sets is a sticker promoting that over 22 million versions of the game have now been sold.
 In 2019 or 2020 this was replaced by a sticker promoting over 30 million copies have now been sold.